 Skip to main content

-What is Supabase?
+What is App Data?

-Step 1: Create a Supabase Project
+Step 1: Create a Supabase Account

 1. Go to supabase.com

-2. Sign in or create an account
+2. Sign in or create a free account

 3. Click New Project